4 Types of Collateral That Could Be Used to Secure a Loan

 Of course, risk is relative.
 If you own real estate that’s less critical to your life or business, it may be worth using this asset as collateral for a loan.

 Equipment can make for a good choice of collateral, but that depends on a few notable factors.

 First, you’ll need to consider the value of the equipment, not just the price.
 For example, heavy machinery may technically be valuable, but if it’s difficult to find a buyer, it won’t be viewed as valuable to the lender.
 Similarly, computers or other hardware tend to become obsolete fairly quickly, so their value depreciates over time.

 Still, if the loan amount is relatively low, equipment may be a great option to use as collateral.
 As the borrower, though, you should contemplate the consequences of losing that equipment to decide whether it’s worth the risk.

-Again, by putting up inventory as collateral, you’ll risk losing your inventory if you default on your loan.
+Again, by putting up inventory as collateral, you’ll risk losing your inventory if you default on your loan agreement.
 As you can imagine, this can create a difficult scenario, especially if you have other debts.
 In the event of default, your inventory will be gone, and you may have no other ways to generate a profit and pay off other debts.

-Waiting for payments on outstanding invoices often causes cash flow challenges for small business owners.
+Waiting for monthly payments on outstanding invoices often causes cash flow challenges for small business owners.
 However, you can put those invoices to work by using them as collateral for a business loan.
 If you choose to use invoices as collateral, you’ll receive cash from your lender and when it comes time, they’ll collect on the outstanding invoices.